 • Must be enrolled at a college or university

-Thank you for your interest in a Family Building Blocks internship.
-We have received your submission and will respond shortly.
+Thank you for your interest in applying for an internship with Family Building Blocks.
+We have received your inquiry and will respond shortly.
 Thank you!